 Does Your Teen Know...?
 (Questionnaire below)

-While there is little question that children should have fun, that they should enjoy the days when they are relatively carefree, but there is a time and a place for everything and the quest for amusement should in no way supersede Biblical knowledge.
-The concept that everything has to be ‘fun’ has insidiously crept into every aspect of American life and slowly begun to choke out other words like ‘duty’ and ‘responsibility’.
+While there is little question that children should have fun, that they should enjoy the days when they are relatively carefree, but the concept that everything has to be ‘fun’ has insidiously crept into every aspect of American life and slowly begun to choke out other words like ‘duty’ and ‘responsibility’.
+There is a time and a place for everything and the quest for amusement should in no way supersede Biblical knowledge.

 If our children are not well grounded in Scripture and Biblical truths, then how can we expect them to resist the temptations of the world around us?
 How can we expect them to withstand the permissiveness of the society we live in?